FOGGIE: Figuring Out Gas & Galaxies In Enzo XII. The Formation and Evolution of Extended HI Galactic Disks and Warps with a Dynamic Circumgalactic medium: Time Evolution of Disks

 \subsection{Disk Settling}

 Fig.~\ref{fig:disorder_evolution} shows the evolution of kinematic ordering ($v_{rot}/\sigma$) for the six disks, where $v_{rot}$ is the total rotational velocity and $\sigma$ is the velocity dispersion.
 Velocity dispersion was calculated as a combination of the bulk scalar dispersion of a cell within a 1.5 kpc kernel and the cell's inherent thermal velocity dispersion.
 As expected, kinematic ordering more or less increases monotonically with time as disks settle \citep{simons17}.
 All systems evolve similarly at early times, becoming rotationally dominated ($v_{rot}/\sigma>1$) by $t\sim4$ Gyr ($z\sim1.6$).
 Tempest and Maelstrom, the two least populated systems, increase in kinematic order more consistently, reaching the stronger cutoff ($v_{rot}/\sigma>3$, \citealt{simons17}) by $t\sim10$ Gyr ($z\sim0.3$).
 Blizzard, Hurricane, and Cyclone have periods where order does not increase, followed by periods with more rapid increases.
 This is likely due to their more active interaction/merger histories.
 Squall is the major outlier, showing a rapid increase in order followed by a rapid decrease during the 2:1 merger at $t\sim7.5$ Gyr ($z\sim0.7$).
 From here, the order remains relatively constant until near $z=0$, where it increases sharply.
-This is likely correlated with the loss of gas at this time.
+While overall evolution is similar, the \MoreActive\ systems tend to lie systematically lower at late times, with Hurricane showing the most rotational support.

-Fig.~\ref{fig:thin_disks} shows the aspect ratios (disk thickness divided by disk radius) of all six disks as a function of radius and redshift.
-We identify the formation of a thin disk as the decrease in aspect ratio at smaller disk radii \citep{hopkins23-DiskTransitions}.
-The three \LessActive~systems all form thin disks by $z=0$, while the three \MoreActive~systems do not; the latter all show scale heights $H/R_{\rm disk} \sim 0.5$ inside $r/R_{\rm disk} = 0.2$.
-Tempest fairly rapidly forms its thin disk at $z\sim0.5$ ($t\sim8.6$ Gyr).
-Maelstrom forms its thin disk even earlier ($z\sim0.8$, $t\sim6.8$ Gyr).
-Blizzard, which is the borderline system between our two classifications, only forms a thin disk at later times ($z\sim0.2$, $t\sim11.3$ Gyr) and begins to show flaring at $z=0$.
+Fig.~\ref{fig:thin_disks} shows the aspect ratios (half mass height over half mass radius) of all six \rev{gaseous} disks as a function of radius and redshift.
+Half-mass height was measured along the direction of the average angular momentum at each radial bin.
+We identify thin disk formation (or vertical disk settling) as the decrease in this aspect ratio at a given radius \citep{hopkins23-DiskTransitions}.

+The \LessActive~systems tend to show more classical vertical disk settling, while the \MoreActive~systems show thicker disks on average with more chaotic evolutions.
+Tempest and Maelstrom, the \textit{Least populated}~systems show a gradual decrease in aspect ratio at all radii from $z=1$ to $z=0$, with flaring in the outer regions.
+Blizzard shows a thin disk at $z=0$, which thickens following subhalo interactions.
+Following this, the inner region vertically settles, while the outer region becomes increasingly flared.